Bavarian Lakes

 What’s Not Included

-- Any other train travel or scenic rides mentioned in itinerary
+- Train travel or scenic rides mentioned in the itinerary & not mentioned in the included list

 - Visitor’s tax (to be paid on arrival) €2-5 per person